sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 }
 ```

 You'll notice that the example above is composed of many attributes.
 These attributes describe the event and are independent of the event data.
-Meaning that we can somehow process/inspect the event without needing to process its data.
+This means that we can process or inspect the event without needing to process its data.
 Now, let's dive a bit into the message itself.

 >For more information on how SAP has adopted CloudEvents, check out this blog post: https://community.sap.com/t5/application-development-blog-posts/cloudevents-at-sap/ba-p/13620137.

 #### CloudEvents message format

 A CloudEvent message is mainly composed of context attributes and data.
-As we briefly touched on previously, the payload in the data field will depend if it is a notification event or a data event.
+As we briefly touched on previously, the payload in the data field will depend on whether it is a notification event or a data event.

 #### Context attributes